zac7777/Entropy/Entropy/Core Concepts/Combat.md

 - Attacks: these are often made with weapons, they deal direct damage and sometimes have extra abilities.
 They also have an accuracy and critical value, and only target one creature within a given range unless specified otherwise.
 Whether or not an attack hits or crits is determined by a d100 roll and two bounds:

-  Lower "hit" bound = Accuracy + Dodge, if the d100 roll is lower than this the attack will not hit Upper "crit" bound = 100 - Attack Critical - Creature Critical Modifier, if the d100 is greater than this the attack will land a critical hit
+  Lower "hit" bound = Source Accuracy + Target Dodge, if the d100 roll is lower than this the attack will not hit Upper "crit" bound = 100 - Attack Critical - Creature Critical Modifier, if the d100 is greater than this the attack will land a critical hit

   If a move would sit below the hit bound but above the crit bound, a Game Master may choose for it to either normally hit that target, or somehow critically hit a completely different creature.